liulihe954/EnrichKit/README.md

   - [Molecular
     Signatures](https://data.broadinstitute.org/gsea-msigdb/msigdb/release/)

-Also, gene identifiers could be *Ensembl Gene ID*, *EntrezID* or *HGNC Gene Symbol*.

 Note current release can only support **Bos Taurus**, other organism might be included in future release.
 Latest update 06-08-2020.

 ## Installation

 Currently not published on [CRAN](https://CRAN.R-project.org).

-Users are welcome to use the development version from [GitHub](https://github.com/) with:
+Users could use the development version from [GitHub](https://github.com/) with:

 ``` r